dushansachinda/ballerina-guide-working-with-ActiveMQ/README.md

 **Deploying locally**

 As the first step, you can build Ballerina executable archives (.balx) of the services that we developed above.
-Navigate to each directory in ballerina-guide-working-with-ActiveMQ/guide and run the following command.
+Navigate to  ballerina-guide-working-with-ActiveMQ/guide and run the following command.
 ```
    $ ballerina build
 ```